DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 ### Key Constraint

-**One unsubmitted summary log per organisation/registration**: The system enforces that only one summary log in an unsubmitted state (`validated`, `validating`, `preprocessing`) can exist for a given organisation/registration pair at any time.
+**One active summary log per organisation/registration**: The system enforces that only one summary log in an active state can exist for a given organisation/registration pair at any time.
 When a new summary log is uploaded:

+1. If an existing summary log is in `submitting` state for that org/reg, the upload is **rejected** with an error message
-1. Any existing unsubmitted summary logs for that org/reg are superseded
+2. Any existing summary logs in unsubmitted states (`validated`, `validating`, `preprocessing`) for that org/reg are superseded
-2. The new upload becomes the current unsubmitted summary log
+3. The new upload becomes the current active summary log
-3. On submit, the system verifies the summary log ID matches the current one for that org/reg
+4. On submit, the system verifies the summary log ID matches the current one for that org/reg

-This constraint eliminates stale preview issues: if another summary log is uploaded while a user views a preview, their submit will fail with a clear message that a newer upload exists.
+This constraint eliminates stale preview issues and prevents partial data from superseded submissions.
+Uploads are blocked during submission (typically 10-30 seconds for 15k records) to ensure clean state transitions.

 ## Decision